-Top 9 Benefits of Social Media for Your Business
+Top 14 Benefits of Social Media for Your Business

 Backlinks, shoutouts, increased referral visits, and increased branding are just some of those ways.

-Building quality relationships becomes a lot easier with the streamlined communication we get from social media, and building relationships with key influencers earns a lot of value for your brand.
+Building quality relationships becomes a lot easier with the streamlined communication we get from social media, and relationships with key influencers can earn a lot of value for your brand.

 Some examples of the added value these connections facilitate are: